 The VCS provides the functionality required to key mail piece images that could not be finalized or sorted by the BCR/OCR on the AFSM 100.
-The VCS consists of a supervisor workstation and eight Data Conversion Operator (DCO) stations or Video Display Terminals (VDTs) per machine.
-The VCS is connected to the AFSM 100 via a fiber optic cable and images are transmitted from the AFSM 100 to the VCS room for processing by DCOs in near real time.
-THE IMAGES ARE NOT BUFFERED for processed by a DCO or until a pre-set re-circulation rate has been reached.
+The VCS consists of a supervisor workstation and Video Display Terminals (VDTs).
+Images are transmitted from the AFSM 100 to the VCS for processing by DCOs in near real time.
+THE IMAGES ARE NOT BUFFERED for processing at a later time, they remain in the system until they have been processed by a DCO or until a pre-set recirculation rate has been reached.
 The re-circulation rate setting is very important and is discussed in more detail below.